remnrem/luna-doc/docs/luna/args.md

     If a number is given after the sample list, it is always interpreted as the position in the sample list, not an ID.
 In other words, best not to use pure numbers as IDs in the sample list if possible.
-If the IDs are numeric, you can always us `id`
+If the IDs are numeric, you can always use `id`

     ```
-    lune s.lst id=22 -o out.db < cmd.txt
+    luna s.lst id=22 -o out.db < cmd.txt
     ```
     i.e. this will look for an EDF with the ID (first column in `s.lst`) that matches the ID `22` (nb. matching is for a string, so `022` != `22`)